cefet-rj-dal/daltoolbox/examples/transf/na_removal.md

 About the transformation
 - NA removal: use `na.omit` to drop instances with missing values.
 Useful for initial cleanup when imputation is not desired.
+- Use with care as it may bias results if missingness is not completely at random.

 Environment setup.